-The Flash Loader is a firmware located in the IFX-ROM (Read-Only Memory) and allows downloading the user software or parts of it to the SOLID FLASHTM memory.
-After completion of the download the Flash Loader can be permanently deactivated by the user.
+The Flash Loader is a firmware located in the IFX-ROM (Read-Only Memory) and enables the download of the user software or parts of it to the Infineon® SOLID FLASH[TM] memory.
+After completion of the download the Flash Loader shall be locked by the by the user.